craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 #### The Cards...
 ##### Knowledge; 9 of Swords - Torturer
 > There is a town where all is not well.
+	- "All is Well" is a reference to the Baron of Vallaki
 > There you will find a house of corruption,
 > and within, a dark room full of still ghosts